secretstartups/handbook/support/workflows/meeting-service-level-objectives.html.md

     1. Helping facilitate first replies within SLA times for *new* tickets from 9am - 5pm in your time zone
        - **Note:** if you are a US Citizen and have access to the Federal instance, this should also be a part of your rotation.
     2. [Triaging tickets](/handbook/support/workflows/ticket_triage.html) to make sure they have:
       * The correct ticket form (such as GitLab.com, if they're asking for GitLab.com support).
 Take special notice of tickets with form `Other Request`.
-This is usually because the ticket was created by email. **Change the form to the most appropriate form type and then fill in additional metadata where possible**.
+This is usually because the ticket was created by email. **Note that a form change results in an auto-reply for tickets that don't have an org associated yet.
+Hence, it is recommended to first associate the user with an appropriate org and then change the form to the most relevant form type and fill in additional metadata where possible**.
       * An associated organization
       * [The correct priority](/handbook/support/workflows/setting_ticket_priority.html#setting-ticket-priority)
       * The correct **Problem Type** selected